chiostro/sign-pdf-termux/README.md

 6. **Run the project** :

-To test script signpdf.sh, parameters [file.pdf filesignature.png pagestotal pagetosign resizesignature wheretoputsignatureinpixel] are not requested
+To test script signpdf.sh as a DEMO, parameters [file.pdf filesignature.png pagestotal pagetosign resizesignature wheretoputsignatureinpixel] are not requested
     ```bash
      sh signpdf.sh
     ```
+ The file pds and png will be used.
  Example sh signpdf.sh document.pdf signed.png 2 2 30 +130+1610

 ## Usage